mustardgrain/bootstrapp/README.md

 bootstrapp
 ==========

-Bootstraps a number of core applications/tools using command line tools.
+Bootstraps a number of core applications/tools using standard command line tools.